Software-Defined X-Ray Imaging

 Conventional CT systems are defined by rotation.

-A single focal spot is mounted on a moving gantry, requiring mass, bearings, cooling and structural support.
+A single X-ray tube is mounted on a moving gantry, requiring mass, bearings, cooling and structural support.

 Mechanical inertia limits scan dynamics, introduces vibration and motion blur, and increases maintenance complexity.